David46290/Digital_Image_Processing/README.md

 I started this project to process photos taken for my gunplas, originally.
 A bunch of methods are employed, and most of them are self-taught products.

-Following are some funciton I used:
+Following are some methods I used:

 ## pooling(image, shrinkage)
 ![pooling](images/pooling.jpg)